jbochi/vi-video/README.md

 Editing a video or audio file with this tool consists of three steps:

-- Creating a srt file and a text file with the transcription
+- Create a srt file and a text file with the transcription
-- Editing the trascription file
+- Edit the text trascription file
-- Running this tool to find what segments of the original video should be preserved
+- Run this tool to find what segments of the original video should be preserved
-- Running ffmpeg to create the cut out video/audio file
+- Run ffmpeg to create the cut out video/audio file

 ## Alternatives